istio/istio.io/_docs/reference/api/mixer/mixer-config.md

  <tr>
   <td><code>name</code></td>
   <td>string</td>
-  <td>The name of this descriptor</td>
+  <td>Required.
+The name of this descriptor.</td>
  </tr>
 <a name="istio.mixer.v1.config.descriptor.MonitoredResourceDescriptor.description"></a>
  <tr>
   <td><code>description</code></td>
   <td>string</td>
-  <td>An optional detailed description of the monitored resource descriptor that might be used in documentation.</td>
+  <td>Optional.
+A detailed description of the monitored resource descriptor that might be used in documentation.</td>
  </tr>
 <a name="istio.mixer.v1.config.descriptor.MonitoredResourceDescriptor.labels"></a>
  <tr>